gustavojardim/historico_digital/README.md

-# python_blockchain_app
+# Histórico Digital (Digital History)

-A simple tutorial for developing a blockchain application from scratch in Python.
+A blockchain to store data related to car maintenance and its life-cycle

 ## What is blockchain?
 How it is implemented?
 And how it works?